← Back to 史記

 42

 In the sixth year of Duke Zhao's reign, Prince Wei assassinated him and replaced him, becoming Duke Huai.
 In the eleventh year of Duke Huai's reign, Prince Kui assassinated Duke Huai and replaced him, becoming Duke Shen.
-Duke Shen's father was Prince Di; Di's father was Duke Jing.
+Duke Shen's father was Prince Shi; Di's father was Duke Jing.
 Duke Shen died in the forty-second year of his reign, and his son Duke Sheng Xun succeeded him.
 Duke Sheng died in the eleventh year of his reign, and his son Marquis Cheng Suo succeeded him.

 43

-In the eleventh year of Marquis Cheng's reign, Gong Sun Yang entered Qin.
+In the eleventh year of Marquis Cheng's reign, Gongsun Yang entered Qin.
 In the sixteenth year, Wei changed and demoted its title to marquis.

 44